-Whether it’s summer, a long weekend or spring break, it’s important to have a healthy balance with work and family time.
+Whether it’s a long weekend away, vacation time, or after working hours, it’s important to have a healthy balance with work and family time.
 The Toronto Home Shows Team shares 7 ways to balance family life with your career.

 As a parent time is ever so precious and you don’t want to miss a vital family activity.
 Using something like google calendar and staying on top of updating it will help with knowing when you can commit and when you can’t.
 Family comes first so make sure they know it by clearing your calendar for those special occasions.